PratikSaha198/Custom-Web-Scrappers/README.md

 # Instagram-Web-Scapper
-I Built an Instagram Web Scrapper to find out the number followers of users and made it extremely fast implementing Multi-Threading using python.
+I Built an Instagram Web Scrapper to find out the number of followers , of users and made it extremely fast implementing Multi-Threading using python.

 It was implement using BeautifulSoup library